-Almost half of Western Michigan University students complete an internship before graduation.
+Almost seventy percent of Western Michigan University students complete an internship before graduation.
 An internship will let you identify your strengths, test your career choices, and gain practical experience.
 It’s never too early to start thinking about an internship.
 Here are some steps to help you.

 Plan and research three semesters before your intended internship